11 Benefits of Learning a Musical Instrument: Why You Should Try

 9. Teach Responsibility

-Taking care of a musical instrument is a similar concept to taking care of a pet.
-There is a lot of work that must go into taking care of your instrument, cleaning it, storing it safely…there are countless lessons to be learned.
+Taking care of a musical instrument is similar to taking care of a pet.
+There is a lot of work that must go into taking care of your instrument, cleaning it, and storing it safely…there are countless lessons to be learned.

 10. Reduce Stage Fright/Shyness by Getting Yourself Out of Your Comfort Zone

 All the best things happen outside of your comfort zone.
 If you have stage fright or shyness, playing an instrument can be a great way to build up these skills.
 By playing on a small stage, you can get over your shyness.
 Or even just playing for your family!